 African Wildcat Male Skull measures 3.6 inches.
 African Wildcat Male Skull is museum quality replica polyurethane cast.
 Made in USA.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The African wildcat or Felis lybica has two dark rings encircle the forelegs, and hind legs are striped.
 A dark stripe runs along the back, the flanks are lighter.
 Pale vertical stripes on the sides often dissolve into spots.
 Its tail has two to three rings towards the end with a black tip.
 Its feet are dark brown to black below.

 The African wildcat or Felis lybica differs from the European wildcat by inconspicuous stripes on the nape and shoulders, a less sharply defined stripe across the spine and by the slender tail, which is cylindrical, less bushy and more tapering.

 Ears are normally tipped with a small tuft.
 Felis lybica fur is shorter than of the European wildcat, and it is considerably smaller.
 Both females and males range in weight from 7.1–9.9 lb.